-Note: the websdr S-meter is not an RMS meter.
-For RMS noise level indication subtract 5 dB.
+Note: the websdr S-meter is not an accurate RMS meter.
+For RMS noise level indication subtract about 5 dB.

 In case very strong signals overload the ADC, a 6dB attenuation is switched on until signals are again below a certain level.
 This is at the cost of some sensitivity for weak signals.

 An exceptional strong ham radio station or non-ham station, like Over The Horizon Radar (OTHR), can cause overloads.

 We also investigated GNUradio as a interface between the RSP1a receivers and WebSDR.

 It supported 16-bit making the full dynamic range of the RSP1a receivers available for the websdr.
 At the same time GNUradio provides the tooling to developing and incorporate an effective noise blanker for the noise peaks coming from several electric fence wires.